imranpciu/ZKTeco-Biometric-Attendance-Sync-Streamline-Your-Attendance-Process/README.md

 # ZKTeco-Biometric-Attendance-Sync-Streamline-Your-Attendance-Process
 Simplify attendance management with the 'ZKTeco Biometric Attendance Sync' Python script.
 Tested with ZKTeco F18 and K40 models, effortlessly sync data from your biometric devices to your HR system.

-An Extended Version of zkconnect by sowrensen

 # Overview
 ZKTeco Biometric Attendance Sync is a Python script designed for synchronizing attendance data from ZK biometric attendance devices to an external API.
-It connects to a ZK device over the network, fetches attendance logs, stores them in a local SQLite database, and then uploads the attendance data to a specified API endpoint.This project is an extended version of zkconnect by sowrensen.
+It connects to a ZK device over the network, fetches attendance logs, stores them in a local SQLite database, and then uploads the attendance data to a specified API endpoint.This project is an extended version of [zkconnect](https://github.com/sowrensen/zkconnect) by [@sowrensen](https://github.com/sowrensen).

 # Features
   * Fetches attendance data from ZK biometric devices.